hfoffani/PID-controller/README.md

 5. Change around the constants a little bit to get it working to the best performance.

 It was a bit tedious but it seemed to work although the car was unable to finish the track.
-My intuition was that the car was accelerating along the race circuit so while the values were good for the initial race they would be invalid towards the end.
-I also suspected that adding the total error (integral error) for the whole track was not correct, i.e. the errors in the first curves should not affect the steering of the last curves.
+My intuition was that the car was accelerating along the race circuit (the first version has a fixed throttle value of .30) so while the values were good for the initial section they would be invalid towards the end.
+I also suspected that adding the total error (integral error) for the whole run was not correct, i.e. the errors in the first curves should not affect the steering of the last curves.

 So I decided to add another PID controller for the thrust and implemented a rolling accumulator for the integral error.

-I tried different speeds and settle to a moderatly slow velocity of 25MPH.
+I tried different speeds and settle to a moderately slow velocity of 25MPH.
 I had to tune the hyperparameters again which proved that the values depend on the speed.
 The final values for the steering wheel controller are: